eddeighton/eg/docs/index.md

 eg automatically generates python bindings for the eg tree.
 This can be turned off.
 The entire invocation system can be used in python and the sleep and wait functions can also be used. eg programs can be given any number of python scripts will all execute in their own fiber.

+# The Event Log

+All eg programs have an underlying event log which captures all events.
+Generally the main event is an action stopping.
+Message passing is ubiquitous in eg since one can easily sleep on any event and then read the dimensions of the stopped action.

+    ```c++
+    action Msg
+    {
+        dim std::string str;
+    }

+    action Sender
+    {
+        Msg().str( "Hello World" );
+    }

+    action Receiver
+    {
+        eg::sleep( []( Event e ) { return Msg( e ); ); //just see if event is a Msg by converting the Event to Msg type
+        std::string& s = Msg.Get().str(); //get the string
+    }
+    ```
+Event is a type erased reference type.
+You cannot invoke on an event but any variant or reference can be converted to or from an event.
+The eg type system is completely type safe and has compile time checks for all polymorphic type conversions including to and from variants.

 # Host integration